Skip to main content

 • If I already have a will, does that mean I planned for my estate?
 While a will is a very important part of planning for your estate, it does not necessarily mean you have planned for your full estate.
 Generally estate planning is more comprehensive than just a will to include issues broader than who will get your assets in the event of your death.
 Often estate planning goes further to think about who you would want making decisions for you if you are unable.

 • What legal documents should I have to take care of my estate?
 Generally it is recommended that people have at least a will, a durable power of attorney for healthcare and a financial power of attorney.
 In many cases, these legal documents will provide a good amount of coverage, however, each situation is unique.
-The best way to be sure your estate is covered taking into account what is important to you and your unique assets and situation, is to consult with a North Kingstown estate planning lawyer.
+The best way to be sure your estate is covered taking into account what is important to you and your unique assets and situation, is to discovery call with a North Kingstown estate planning lawyer.

 • How do I know if I need a will or a trust?
 Deciding between a will and a trust depends on many factors and personal preferences.
 While wills are distributed after your death, trusts are often set up while you are still alive.
 In a trust, your assets are managed by trustees who manage the transferred assets until your death and after.
 Trusts offer the opportunity to reduce real estate taxes, whereas wills can be more effective to offer financial security to loved ones.
 When trying to decide between the two, it can help to take inventory of your property, investments, pensions, and other assets to see which option provides the benefits most important to you.